daveprowse/linux-net/labs/lab-36/lab-36.md

 sftp>
 ```

-While in an SFTP session, press the ? key to access a basic help system anInstructor demo only
+While in an SFTP session, press the ? key to access a basic help system and list of commands that you can run.

-Working!

-d list of commands that you can run.

 That's about it.
 When finished you can exit the session by typing `bye` or `quit` or by pressing Ctrl + d.